Definition of Parkour

 But a funny thing happened on the thanks to Point B. The cool, super-creative moves that the Yamakasi came up with started morphing, and since there was nobody chasing them (most of the time) the efficiency part got less and fewer important to a number of the Yamakasi, who decided they wanted to begin throwing flips and stuff and just generally expressing themselves through movement.
 The leader of that sect was named Sebastian Foucan, the guy from the start of CASINO ROYALE.
 David Belle decided he wanted to stay with the efficiency program, so he and Sebastian reasonably went their separate ways, and therefore the “two” sports started developing along separate but parallel paths.

 So what will we here believe Parkour (and Freerunning) to be?
-It’s the simplest way of viewing any environment and believing in your heart that there’s no obstacle in life that can’t be overcome.
+It’s the simplest way of viewing any environment and believing in your heart that there’s no obstacle in life you can not overcome.
 Most is a novel individual, so no two people will come up with the precise same solution, but there’s a “way through” for us all.